Keyboard shortcuts

 When to choose alternatives

 Maximum throughput: wasmtime’s Cranelift AOT compiler produces highly optimized native code.
 For long-running compute-heavy workloads, wasmtime may be faster.
-In particular, SIMD-heavy workloads are currently ~22x slower on zwasm (stack interpreter, no SIMD JIT yet).
+SIMD microbenchmarks are competitive (matrix_mul beats wasmtime), but compiler-generated SIMD code shows larger gaps due to split v128 storage overhead.

 Minimal size: wasm3 is ~100 KB and runs on microcontrollers.
 If you need the absolute smallest runtime without JIT, wasm3 may be a better fit.